JimzyLui/DevLeague-Modules/_Testing/TDD/README.md

 - Notes: Assign as main exercise after opening-exercises (see below)

 #### Additional Exercises
-- Notes: This is a list of exercises that can be used as reinforcement after presenting the slides.
-Exercises must meet MVP requirements before adding tests
+Notes: This is a list of exercises that can be used as reinforcement after presenting the slides.
+Exercises must meet MVP requirements before adding tests.

 - [https://github.com/devleague/js-calculator/tree/no-tests](https://github.com/devleague/js-calculator/tree/no-tests)
-- Misc.
-Morning Challenges
+- Any morning challenge

 # Additional Resources
 - Specification by Example (SBE) on [wikipedia](https://en.wikipedia.org/wiki/Specification_by_example)